Please refer to the University’s glossary of terms for policies and procedures.

 5.5.1 As part of the annual operational planning process, an approved centre or institute will receive its first year’s funding in advance from the Deputy Vice-Chancellor (Research and Innovation).

-5.5.3 The quantum of funding received in each year may vary depending on relative research performance and overall available budget, but directors will be advised in a timely manner to allow for planning for the year ahead.
+5.5.3 The quantum of funding received in each year may vary depending on relative research performance and overall available budget, and directors will be advised in a timely manner to allow for planning for the year ahead.

 6. Reviews and reporting

 6.1 Formalised review cycles for centres and institutes provide the opportunity to consider the return on the university’s investment, which is broader than just financial considerations and may consider publications, reputation and relationship building, contributions to international rankings aspirations, and any other relevant factors.
+Reviews will be undertaken in line with the USC Quality Framework, following a transparent and consultative process similar to formal reviews of schools and organisational units.

 6.2 The fourth yearly review will determine if the centre or institute should be funded for a further five-year cycle.